 About an hour after his abduction, the teen's body was discovered in a forest elsewhere in Jerusalem.

-The Palestinian state news agency WAFA blamed the kidnapping and killing on "settlers," saying Abu Khedair's body "was charred and bore signs of violence."
+The Palestinian state news agency WAFA blamed the kidnapping and killing on "settlers," saying Abu Khdeir's body "was charred and bore signs of violence."
 Israeli police spokesman Micky Rosenfeld told the Jerusalem Post the teen had significant burn marks.

 It was a horrible end for someone who friends and family remembered fondly on Wednesday.